Having a flavorful and delicious coffee drink that you’ve prepared in the comfort of your home is a great way to treat

 To make a Vegan Pumpkin Spice Latte do the following:

-- Mix the pre-heated plant-based milk with the pumpkin puree, pumpkin pie spice, and the vanilla syrup.
+- Pour the milk into a saucepan and add the pumpkin puree, pumpkin pie spice, and the vanilla syrup.

-- Pour the mixture into a cup/glass and then pour the espresso on top
+- Pour the milk into a cup and add the espresso on top.

 By adding the espresso last, you will create a nice layered look.

 On the other hand, if you add the espresso first, and then the milk, here’s what your warm vegan pumpkin spice latte will look like:

 As you can see, I’ve sprinkled it with a bit of pumpkin pie spice on top to finish off its appearance.

 You should instead mix it together with the pumpkin pie spice, puree, and the syrup, froth it, and pour it over ice cubes like so:

 Here you can find a photo of the iced plant-based pumpkin spice latte:

 Of course, you will have to stir it to mix the coffee with all the other ingredients before taking a sip.
 After you do so, here’s what your iced latte is going to look like:

 Over to you